fgubler/PrivateContacts/README.md

 The app supports caller-detection, displaying a notification if a known contact is calling you.
 Unfortunately, that depends heavily on manufacturer and Android version.
 For that reason it is not 100% reliable yet (feedback is very welcome).

 Additional features
-- Displaying the normal contacts of the phone.
+- Displaying & editing the normal contacts of the phone.
 - Moving contacts from the standard Android database to the app (and removing them from the standard database so they are no longer visible to other apps)

 ## What the app will be able to do in the future
 - Connecting the app to the standard Android database for contacts.
-  - Editing existing contacts from the standard Android database
   - Creating new contacts in the standard Android database
   - Moving contacts from Private Contacts back the the standard Android contact database
 - Support of Imports/Exports in vcf format